 Track 13.
 Prepared electric guitars, live electronics, feedback, analogue synthesizers (Kork SM20 and Eko Ekosynth P15), block flute, tv-set, radio, objects, tapes, cut-ups.
 Opera was my first musical project and at that time, big influences were the ideas and the music of John Cage and the most radical side of post punk culture.
 Here’s a selection from three tapes published by Old Europa Cafe in the Eighties.

-There is many other music uploaded on YouTube, taken from albums – also some full albums – and a large number of footage from gigs and festivals.
+There is many other music uploaded on YouTube, taken from albums – also some full albums – and a large number of concert footage.
 Of course, musicians have to pay bills like everyone and sell their own records is already something, but also, it is a fact that there are innumerable albums out of print, so I decided to share a bit of my music on the most popular web platform.
 Good listening.

 Ensembles (running time circa 11 hours)